aldebaranzbradaradjan/rml/README.md

-# rml
+# RML – Rustic Markup Language
-A basic QML like toolkit in Rust
+A lightweight QML-like toolkit written in Rust

-## Why
+## Why?
-This project is a small playground for testing ideas and learning.
-It's not intended for production use.
+This project is a small playground to experiment with ideas and learn.
+Not intended for production use — just have fun!

 ## Example
 ```rust